Kaltsoon/nosql/material/4-mongo-python.md

 ## Database application

 Now that we know the basics of PyMongo, the last part of the course is to implement a database application for our project.
 At this point, you should have already designed the database schema and inserted some test data to the database.
-Use Python and PyMongo to implement a database application which uses the database.
+Use Python and PyMongo to implement a database application that uses the database.
 These are the requirements for the application:

 - _Some kind of user interface_.
 The easiest way is to implement a command-line user interface that reads user input from the command line with the [input](https://www.w3schools.com/python/ref_func_input.asp) function and prints information with the [print](https://www.w3schools.com/python/ref_func_print.asp) function.
 You can use [this](./application.py) Python application as a starting point.
 If you want, you can also do something fancier, like a web application using [Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/)
 - Usage of _all CRUD operations_ for at least two collections

 Implement the application _one simple feature at a time_ and confirm that it works before moving on to the next feature.
 Starting with a create feature of one of the collections is a good place to start.
-Use the MongoDB Compass to verify that different features work, for example by checking that a document is added to a collection while using the create feature.
+Use the MongoDB Compass to verify that different features work, for example, by checking that a document is added to a collection while using the create feature.

 These PyMongo guides will be useful while implementing the CRUD features: